 7 people killed after vehicle drives into group at bus stop in Texas border city

-Police in Brownsville, Texas say at least seven people are dead and six others were injured after they were struck by a vehicle while waiting for a bus in the border community.
+Police in Brownsville, Texas say at least seven people are dead and 10 others are injured after they were struck by a vehicle while waiting for a bus in the border community.
 The driver is in custody.

 The crash occurred at about 8:30 a.m. on Sunday at a bus stop near the Ozanam Center, a shelter for migrants, Brownsville Police investigator Lt.
 Martin Sandoval said in a video posted to the department's Facebook page.